-Thus, it is not unusual to find folks going through retail outlets in California doing swipe-tests on products to determine whether, for example, such products may contain high levels of lead.
+Thus, it is not unusual to find folks going through retail outlets in California doing swipe tests on products to determine whether, for example, such products may contain high levels of lead.
 Just as the paint used on a lot of those toys from China contain high lead levels, so can the inks used on packaging films and boxes.
 When the bounty hunter gets a "hit," it's time to purchase several product samples and do more formal testing.
-If the results confirm the original findings, the bounty hunter is well on his way to a nice pay day.
+If the results confirm the original findings, the bounty hunter is well on his way to a nice payday.

 Another body of laws often overlooked, but that can have costly consequences, is the toxics-in-packaging legislation that has now been adopted by some 20 states.
-The law was originally developed by the Coalition of Northeastern Governors (hence the acronym, CONEG) as a model designed to reduce the levels of four heavy metals (lead, mercury, cadmium and hexavalent chromium) entering the municipal solid waste stream.
-The state legislation adopted calls for a ban on the use of packaging that contains any of the specified heavy metals, if during manufacture or distribution, the metals are intentionally added to the package itself or added to any packaging component, including inks, dyes, pigments, adhesives or stabilizers.
+The law was originally developed by the Coalition of Northeastern Governors (hence the acronym, CONEG) as a model designed to reduce the levels of four heavy metals (lead, mercury, cadmium, and hexavalent chromium) entering the municipal solid waste stream.
+The state legislation adopted calls for a ban on the use of packaging that contains any of the specified heavy metals, if, during manufacture or distribution, the metals are intentionally added to the package itself or added to any packaging component, including inks, dyes, pigments, adhesives or stabilizers.

 Most of the state legislation also restricts the incidental level of the combined heavy metals in the packaging to 100 parts per million.
 A variety of enforcement mechanisms are available depending upon the state involved, including injunctive relief and civil penalties, but no doubt the potential disruption to product distribution is likely the harshest penalty of all.

 Proposition 65 has been on the books for 21 years and the CONEG laws have been around in some states for almost as long.
 So people ought to know about them, right?
-Of course; however, it is not unusual that in the day-to-day rush to meet market demands, things can get overlooked and products are placed in legal jeopardy solely by accident.
+Of course, however, it is not unusual that in the day-to-day rush to meet market demands, things can get overlooked and products are placed in legal jeopardy solely by accident.
 These being strict liability statutes, good intentions are not sufficient to resolve the problem.
-Thus the need for invigorated product stewardship programs which may help avoid the problem at the outset.
+Thus the need for invigorated product stewardship programs that may help avoid the problem at the outset.